Creating a trigger for a registry or device topic

 - In the Type field, select

-. - In the Launched resource field, select
+IoT Core (device). - In the Launched resource field, select

 -

 Under IoT Core message settings, specify the registry, device, and MQTT topic to create a trigger for.
 When creating a trigger for a registry topic, you do not need to specify a device or an MQTT topic.
-If no MQTT topic is set, the trigger fires for all registry or device topics.
+If no MQTT topic is set, the trigger will fire for all registry or device topics.

 -